Pendeen Lighthouse: Automation

 Pendeen Lighthouse was automated in 1995 with the keepers leaving the station on 3 May.
-While a new electric lamp and automatic lamp changer were provided at this time, the original optic was retained and it remains in use.
-As part of the preparation for automation the fog siren was decommissioned and replaced with an electric fog signal, sounding once every 20 seconds; (The fog signal was decommissioned in April 2014).
+The original revolving optic was retained, but equipped with new 35W metal-halide lamps (on a new automatic lamp changer) in place of the 3.5 kW filament bulbs.
+These, and the motors to turn the optic, were battery-powered (with the batteries being charged from the mains or from a standby generator when needed).
+As part of the preparation for automation the fog siren was decommissioned and replaced with a roof-mounted electric fog signal, sounding once every 20 seconds; (The fog signal was decommissioned in April 2014).